AntonUden/Crosshair/README.md

 Press rShift to toggle visibility

-Works currently only on games running in windowed fullscreen
+Works only on games running in windowed fullscreen